PeterG-ithub/caesar_cipher/README.md

 - [Bubble Sort](https://replit.com/@Petahs/bubble-sort#main.rb)

 Clicking on the repl.it link will open the exercise in a ready-to-run Ruby environment on repl.it.
 You can then modify the code or add inputs to test different scenarios.
 Once you're ready, click the "Run" button to execute the code and see the output.

+## Installation
+If you want to run the project locally:

+### Prerequisites

+- Ruby installed on your system

+### Windows

+1. Ensure you have Ruby installed.
+If not, download and install it from [here](https://www.ruby-lang.org/en/downloads/).
+2. Clone this repository to your local machine.
+    ```bash
+        git@github.com:PeterG-ithub/ruby-practice.git
+3. Navigate to the directory where you cloned the repository.
+    ```bash
+        cd .\ruby-practice\whichever\folder\you\want\to\run
+4. Run `main.rb` to start the game.
+    ```bash
+        ruby main.rb

+### Linux

+1. Open a terminal.
+2. Ensure you have Ruby installed by running `ruby --version`.
+    ```bash
+        ruby --version
+If not, install Ruby using your package manager.
+    ```bash
+        sudo apt update
+        sudo apt-get install ruby-full

+3. Clone this repository to your local machine.
+    ```bash
+        git@github.com:PeterG-ithub/ruby-practice.git
+4. Navigate to the directory where you cloned the repository.
+    ```bash
+        cd ruby-practice/whichever/folder/you/want/to/run
+5. Run `main.rb` to start the game.
+    ```bash
+        ruby main.rb

 ## Credits